ibm-cloud-docs/Registry/ts_ppa.md

 2. Log in to {{site.data.keyword.registrylong_notm}} by running `ibmcloud cr login`.
 3. [Target the `kubectl` CLI](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure) to your cluster.
 4. If you have not already set up Helm in your cluster, [set up Helm in your cluster now](/docs/containers?topic=containers-helm#helm).
 5. If you want to share the charts within your organization, you can install the [Chart Museum open source project](https://github.com/helm/charts/tree/master/stable/chartmuseum){: external}.
-For instructions, see the {{site.data.keyword.IBM_notm}} Developer recipe [Deploy ChartMuseum into {{site.data.keyword.containerlong_notm}}](https://developer.ibm.com/recipes/tutorials/deploy-chartmuseum-into-ibm-cloud-kubernetes-service-iks/){: external}.

 ## Importing {{site.data.keyword.IBM_notm}} Passport Advantage products to use in {{site.data.keyword.cloud_notm}}
 {: #troubleshoot-ppa-import}